ZEN-universe/ZEN-garden/docs/files/input_handling.rst

 -----------------------
 The scaling functionality was benchmarked by running the following set of models with various scaling configurations:

+.. csv-table:: Models used for benchmarking
+    :header-rows: 1
+    :file: tables/benchmarking_model.csv
+    :widths: 10 20 10 10 10 10
+    :delim: ;

+Overall, fur the purpose of benchmarking over all models a total number of 3250 runs were collected.
-The following sections will display the results of the benchmarking analysis and should help as an orientation and motivation to use scaling for your own model.
+The following sections will display the results of the benchmarking analysis and should provide insights about the effectiveness and functionality of the scaling algorithm.

 **Numerical Range vs. Number of Iterations**